aikimcr/bombay_client/README.md

-A client for the Bombay Band Management system.
+A client for the PDQ Band Management system.